 History of the Roaring Trowmen

-But there was a small core of us who wanted to take things a little further.
-We wanted to actually start performing, writing our own songs and taking the rich history of this music seriously.
-So six of us separated and formed The Roaring Trowmen.
-The name comes from the trowmen who used to pilot the flat bottomed barges that carried cargo up the Severn sometimes as far as Shrewsbury!
+In the following months they invited friends along and occasionally dragging strangers into their world of music.
+And so there formed the Bristol Shanty Collective.
+But a few wanted to take things a little further, to actually start performing, writing our own songs and taking the rich history of this music seriously.
+So six of us separated and formed 'the Roaring Trowmen'.
+The name comes from the trowmen who used to pilot the flat bottomed barges that carried cargo up the Severn.
 They were known as a fairly rambunctious lot.
 Hard drinking, fighting, singing, and extreme skill in piloting and sailing were their hallmarks, so we decided it would be a decent fit for us!
 You should see some of the names we rejected....